Dynamics of "Classical" Bosons, Fermions, and beyond

 These studies, from the fundamental perspective one the one hand, reflect a range of possibilities for statistically-induced effects on dynamics of pairs of particles even in the simplest of potential landscapes.
 Extensions of our treatment to anyons are conceptually straightforward and are for future work.
 On the other hand, our studies are relevant to some of the most germane considerations in the recent interest that has surged in the context of anyons in the quantum Hall system.
 The potential landscapes studied here lie at the heart of the two primary experimental settings: the saddle potential captures the physics of the beam-splitter (collider) entailing two incoming and two out-going particles while circular and elliptical trapping potentials are key to interferometers wherein one particle encircles another\cite{b3,b4}.

 A major advantage of this classical approach is that it can easily be extended to higher numbers of particles, thus obtaining effective classical trajectories for such many-body quantum states.
-We have included a brief, and preliminary, analysis of three particles in an elliptical potential and identified a parameter regime where we have numerical indications of a non-zero Lyaponov exponent, inspite of the potential being harmonic.
-In the last section, we discussed the relationship between our results and a general geometric reformulation of quantum mechanics. in terms of K\"{a}hler manifolds, and stressed the new elements that come when statistics is included.
+We have included a brief, and preliminary, analysis of three particles in an elliptical potential and identified a parameter regime where we have numerical indications of a non-zero Lyaponov exponent, in-spite of the potential being harmonic. {An extension to many-body states presents the interesting possibility of developing a classical field theory from the resultant many-body projected manifold, which would again retain a memory of the quantum statistics.
+We have not yet considered this possibility, but thank the referee for pointing it out. } In the last section, we discussed the relationship between our results and a general geometric reformulation of quantum mechanics. in terms of K\"{a}hler manifolds, and stressed the new elements that come when statistics is included.